TobiasPankner/Letterboxd-to-IMDb/README.md

 How it works:
 The script first "visits" all the Letterboxd links in your zip file and gets the corresponding IMDb page.
 This way, it can be ensured the correct movie is rated.
 After that, your cookie is used to authenticate a request to the internal IMDb GraphQL rating API.

+**Video tutorial** on how to use this: https://www.youtube.com/watch?v=KF7cfdUTEgw

 ## Prerequisites